haidar-ali/clode-studio/TASKS.md

 # Project Tasks

-*This file is synced with Claude Code IDE and Claude's native TodoWrite system.*
+*This file is synced with Clode Studio and Claude's native TodoWrite system.*
 *Last updated: 2025-01-19T21:30:00.000Z*

 ## Backlog (9)